From Young's Lattice to Coinvariants: Further Steps

-Much more subtly, Lascoux and Schutzenberger \cite{bib_LS} defined charge and cocharge for semistandard tableaux; their definition depends on an operation called {\em cyclage} and, in the standard case, is equivalent to the one given here.
-They also showed how to associate to any semistandard tableau $S$ a standard tableau $T$ of the same shape, called the {\em standardization} of $S$, which has the same charge and cocharge as $S$, and which has $1, \ldots , \mu_1$ written in the boxes where $S$ has $1$'s, then $\mu_1 +1 , \ldots , \mu_1 + \mu_2$ where $S$ has $2$'s, and so on.
-Standardization picks out Gelfand-Tsetlin modules (and weight bases) inside $\mathbb{C}[S_n]$ and the coinvariant ring whose direct sums are isomorphic to $M^{\mu}$.

-The geometric counterparts of the Young modules are the Garsia-Procesi modules, which are graded quotients $R[z_1, \ldots , R_n] / I_{\mu}$ (here $I_{\mu} \supseteq I^+$) of the space of coinvariants that have the same decomposition into irreducible representations of $S_n$ as the Young modules.
-The space of coinvariants can be seen as the largest Garsia-Procesi module, as it corresponds to $\mu = (1^n)$ and $I_{\mu} = I^+$, and as all other Garsia-Procesi modules are quotients of this largest one.
-The Kostka number becomes the {\em Kostka polynomial} $K_{\lambda \mu}(q)$, which is the graded character of the Garsia-Procesi module, where the (co)charge of a semistandard tableau corresponds to degree in $R[z_1, \ldots , z_n]$.
-The analog of the flag variety for general Garsia-Procesi modules is the {\em Springer fiber} of pairs $(U, F)$, where $U$ is a unipotent $n \times n$ matrix and $F$ is a full flag in $\mathbb{C}^n$ fixed by $U$.
-The Garsia-Procesi module is the cohomology of the Springer fiber, and the weight vector $\mu$ enters in as the Jordan type of $U$.
+The geometric counterparts of the Young modules are graded quotients $R[z_1, \ldots , R_n] / I_{\mu}$ (here $I_{\mu} \supseteq I^+$) of the space of coinvariants that have the same decomposition into irreducible representations of $S_n$ as the Young modules.
+These can be interpreted as the graded spaces associated to the coordinate rings of $S_n$-orbits of points $(a_1, \ldots , a_n)$ where some $a_i$ coincide (degenerate orbits), and also as cohomology rings of more general {\em Springer fibers}, which sit over non-zero nilpotent matrices in the resolution of singularities described above.
+In the geometric picture, the Kostka numbers becomes {\em Kostka polynomials} $K_{\lambda \mu}(q)$, which are the graded characters of these modules, where the (co)charge of a semistandard tableau still corresponds to degree in $R[z_1, \ldots , z_n]$.
+It would be a natural next step to generalize our construction to an isomorphism $M^{\mu} \to R[z_1, \ldots , R_n] / I_{\mu}$, as well as to connect it to the projection from the coordinate ring of a degenerate orbit to its associated graded space.